-(Last Updated on : 24/12/2015)
+(Last Updated on : 01/09/2017)

 Occupation in Indian Villages

-is noticed.
+The primary occupation of the people living in the Indian villages is agriculture and is therefore reckoned as an unchangeable part of the Indian village culture.
 The caste system which originated long back has however remained unchanged in the village life in India.
 Although, caste system

 in its original sense has collapsed yet caste identities are very much present there in the village life in India.
 People belonging to different castes in a village deal with each other in kinship terms, which shows the fictive kinship relationships distinguished within each settlement.